OrifInformatique/spring-auth/README.md

 The application work with an automated documentation from the Spring REST Docs package that is created when it run with docker and the test environment

-It creates an .adoc file in src/asciidoc and an html page in src/asciidoc/hmtl that can be consulted in github
+It creates an .adoc file in src/asciidoc and an html page in the docs that can be consulted in github

 Link to the generated .adoc : [src/asciidoc/index.adoc](src/asciidoc/index.adoc)

-Link to the generated .html : [src/asciidoc/html/index.html](src/asciidoc/html/index.html)
+Link to the generated .html : [src/asciidoc/index.html](docs/index.html)